geoserver/geoserver/doc/en/user/source/restconfig/rest-config-api.rst

 The ``recurse`` parameter is used to recursively delete all layers that reference by the specified feature type.
 Allowable values for this parameter are "true" or
 "false".
 The default value is "false".

+.. _featuretype_recalculate:

+Some properties of feature types are automatically recalculated when necessary.
+In particular, the native bounding box is recalculated when the projection or projection policy are changed, and the lat/lon bounding box is recalculated when the native bounding box is recalculated, or when a new native bounding box is explicitly provided in the request.
+*The native and lat/lon bounding boxes are never automatically recalculated when they are explicitly included in the request.*
+In addition, the client may explicitly request a fixed set of fields to calculate by including a comma-separated list of their names as a parameter named ``recalculate``.
+For example:

+   * ``recalculate=`` (empty parameter): Do not calculate any fields, regardless of the projection, projection policy, etc.
+     This might be useful to avoid slow recalculation when operating against large datasets.
+   * ``recalculate=nativebbox``: Recalculate the native boundingbox, do not recalculate the lat/lon bounding box.
+   * ``recalculate=nativebbox,latlonbbox``: Recalculate both the native boundingbox and the lat/lon bounding box.

 Coverage stores